-- (1) is a resident of the United States for purposes of the Treaty, - (2) does not maintain a permanent establishment in Japan (a) with which the Shares or ADSs are effectively connected and through which the U.S. holder carries on or has carried on a business or (b) of which the Shares or ADSs form part of the business property, and - (3) is eligible for benefits under the Treaty, with respect to income and gain derived in connection with the Shares or ADSs.
+- (1) is a resident of the United States for purposes of the Treaty, - (2) does not maintain a permanent establishment in Japan (a) with which the Shares or ADSs are effectively connected and through which the U.S. holder carries on or has carried on a business or (b) of which the Shares or ADSs form part of the business property, and - (3) is eligible for benefits under the Treaty with respect to income and gain derived in connection with the Shares or ADSs.

-If a partnership holds the Shares or ADSs, the tax treatment of a partner generally will depend upon the status of the partner and the activities of the partnership.
+If a partnership (including any entity treated as a partnership for U.S. federal income taxation purposes) holds the Shares or ADSs, the tax treatment of a partner generally will depend upon the status of the partner and the activities of the partnership.
 A partner of a partnership holding the Shares or ADSs is urged to consult its tax advisor.